It’s now the law in the UK for dogs to be strapped in while driving in a car.

-2. RAC car harness.
+1. RAC car harness.

-A seat belt I don’t like.
+A seat belt I don’t like

 - 【HIGH QUALITY SEAT BELT】 The Made of high...

-Personally I don’t like those pictured above.
+I wouldn’t say I like the one pictured above.

 Should your dog wear a seat belt?

-It shouldn’t even be a question in my opinion.
-Your dog is part of the family and I would never forgive myself if Luna wasn’t harnessed in and we had a crash.
-Even if we are only popping down the road to the field I still put the seat belt on.
+It shouldn’t even be a question, in my opinion.
+Your dog is part of the family, and I would never forgive myself if Luna wasn’t harnessed in and we had a crash.
+Even if we are only popping down the road to the field, I still put the seat belt on.

 Having your dog fastened in also stops them from trying to crawl all over you.
-Luna is quite chilled and not the biggest fan of the car on long journeys and the last thing I’d want is for her to try and crawl all over me while I’m driving on the motorway.
+Luna is quite chilled and not the biggest fan of the car on long journeys, and the last thing I’d want is for her to try and crawl all over me while I’m driving on the motorway.

 Benefits of your dog using a seat belt.

-- Your dog won’t be jumping all over you, or your other passengers.
+- Your dog won’t be jumping all over you or your other passengers.